 Planning ahead and packing properly can facilitate the screening process and ease your travel experience at the airport.
 Know what you can pack before arriving at the airport by checking the prohibited items list.
 Carrying prohibited items may cause delays for you and other travelers, but they may also lead to fines and sometimes even arrest.

 Passengers may transport unloaded firearms in checked baggage if they are transported in a locked, hard-sided container and declared to the airline before traveling.
+Consistent with the new ATF definition of firearm, TSA now considers frames, receivers, and 3D printed guns to be firearms under its civil enforcement program.
+These items remain prohibited items and must be transported in accordance with TSA regulations in a passenger's checked bag.
+In addition, TSA considers a firearm to be "loaded" when both the firearm and its ammunition are accessible to the passenger.
+For example, if an individual has a firearm in accessible baggage and ammunition in his/her pocket, or any combination where the individual has access to both, the firearm is considered "loaded" for purposes of assessing a civil penalty.
 Read the requirements for transporting firearms and ammunition.
 In addition, local and state governments, and other countries, may have their own rules on firearm possession or transportation.
 As a result, prohibited items may result in both a TSA civil enforcement action and a criminal enforcement action.

 Before leaving home, remember to check your baggage to ensure you are not carrying any prohibited items to avoid a possible arrest and/or civil penalties.